 Did you know?

-The Fair Care Alliance is a coalition of concerned medical, healthcare, business and community professionals and citizens who are fighting to ensure fair access to health care for the 460,000 people living north of Victoria, in Central and North Vancouver Island.
+The Nanaimo Heart Sisters support the Fair Care Alliance, a coalition of concerned medical, healthcare, business and community professionals and citizens who are leading the advocacy efforts to ensure fair access to health care for the 460,000 people living north of Victoria, in Central and North Vancouver Island.

 Specifically, the Alliance is advocating for a cardiac catheterization lab and patient tower to be built at an expanded Nanaimo Regional General Hospital.